-7. Notification of the Decision - Upon completion of deliberation, the hearing authority will notify the Dean of Student Life or designee in writing, who is then responsible for communicating in writing the decision of the hearing authority to the student.
+7. Notification of the Decision - Upon completion of deliberation, the hearing authority will notify the Vice President of Student Life or designee in writing, who is then responsible for communicating in writing the decision of the hearing authority to the student.
 The letter from the hearing authority shall consist of written confirmation of the decision including the findings of fact, the determination of responsibility, the complete description of any sanction imposed or the decision to drop the charge(s) due to insufficient information.

-VIII.
-DISCIPLINARY SANCTIONS
+X. DISCIPLINARY SANCTIONS

-The purpose of imposing disciplinary sanctions is twofold: to protect the College community from behaviors that are detrimental to the educational process of the community; and to assist students in identifying acceptable parameters of their activities and their consequences of future behaviors.
+The purpose of imposing disciplinary sanctions is twofold: to protect the College community from behaviors that are detrimental to the educational process of the community, and to assist students in identifying acceptable parameters of their activities and their consequences of future behaviors.
 The severity of the sanctions will correspond to the severity or frequency of violation, as well as the student's willingness to recommit himself or herself to good citizenship through behaviors that fall within the conduct regulations of the College.
 Repeat offenders may be subject to sanctions of a higher level violation.

-When a sanction is scheduled for a particular semester and the time lapse during an appeal process makes enforcement in the designated semester impossible, then the sanction shall be applied to the semester in progress at the time of completion of the appeal.
+When a sanction is scheduled for a particular semester and the time-lapse during an appeal process makes enforcement in the designated semester impossible, then the sanction shall be applied to the semester in progress at the time of completion of the appeal.
 In the event that sanction cannot be implemented during that semester, then it shall be applied during the next regular semester, except that if the student has completed the course of study during the pendency of the appeal, the sanctions, where possible, shall be carried out retroactively to affect the grades and records of that student during the semester designated in the original sanction.
 In any event, the accused student may not be graduated during the process of appeal.

 The following disciplinary sanctions may be imposed upon a student responsible for a violation either singly and/or in combination.
-Failure to satisfactorily complete any sanction imposed by a Judicial Officer or the Judicial Council by the deadline specified in the notification letter will result in a hold being placed on the student's records.
+A hold will be placed on the students account once the Disciplinary Conference or Judicial Council meeting has determined a sanction.
+This hold will only be lifted one time for the student to register for either Fall or Spring courses then the hold will be re-administrated.
 This means that the student may not receive grades, transcripts or diplomas until the sanction has been completed.
+Once the sanction has been completed, the hold will be lifted.

-A. Expulsion - Expulsion is permanent disciplinary separation from the College involving denial of all student privileges.
+A. Expulsion - Expulsion is permanent disciplinary separation from the College involving the denial of all student privileges.
 Expulsion is the termination of all student status, including any remaining right or privilege to receive some benefit, recognition or certification.
 Expulsion shall be effective on the date of notice of the expulsion, or later if so stated in the notice.
 When a student is expelled, a notation will appear on the academic transcript and the Registrar will administratively withdraw the student from classes and place a grade of "W" on the transcript.

-Students separated from the College by expulsion may not enter College premises or Collegerelated premises without securing prior approval from the Dean of Student Life.
+Students separated from the College by expulsion may not enter College premises or College-related premises without securing prior approval from the Vice President of Student Life or their designee.